dvsa/front-end/README.md

 Production command will generate product ready frontend assets (images, javascripts, stylesheets) inside of the public folder.

+You must build production before pushing to production/heroku.
+Since it will not build the asseets (css/js/images) on the server.

 ```javascript
 npm run build-production
 ```